berthashipper/ping-pong-tournament-website/README.md

 ## Overview

-At our college, my club faced several challenges when organizing and managing large tournaments.
+**Problem:** At our college, my club faced several challenges when organizing and managing large tournaments.
 We often struggled with coordinating players, managing scores, generating matchups, and ensuring that everyone had a fair and enjoyable experience.
 As the tournament grew in size, it became clear that our existing systems were not scalable and efficient.

-To solve this problem, I designed this **Tournament Manager** to streamline and automate the tournament management process.
-The goal was to create a simple, user-friendly interface that would handle all the necessary tasks seamlessly.
+**Solution:** I designed a custom **Tournament Manager** to streamline and automate the tournament management process.
+The goal was to create a simple, usable interface that would handle all necessary tasks seamlessly.
 The system is designed to be scalable, enabling future club leaders to run tournaments with ease and minimal effort.
+This project represents a rebuild of my earlier [Python-based prototype](https://github.com/berthashipper/Tournament-Manager-Application), emphasizing the real needs of our club leaders.

 This JavaScript script implements a lightweight tournament management system that: